Grieving for an animal who passed can be overwhelming, especially for those of us who consider animals part of our family!

 Don’t stay stuck in grief

-Please allow the grief to lift slowly as you remember them fondly and know they haven’t forgotten you.
+Please allow the grief to lift slowly over time as you remember them fondly and know they haven’t forgotten you.

 Let go of guilt and second guessing

 If you still can’t shake your guilt, talk to your animal.
 Yes, I know they’re “dead,” but they’re still available for a conversation!
-Explain what led to your decision and ask their forgiveness.
-It helps.
+Explain what led to your decision and ask for their understanding.
+It helped me with my dog, Tibor.

 Ask them to contact you